ZenithVal/OSCLeash/README.md

 # Credits

-- @ALeonic created Version 2 Rewrite
+- @ALeonic is responsible for a majority of v2
 - @FrostbyteVR babied me through 90% of the process of making v1
 - @I5UCC I stared at the code of their ThumbParamsOSC tool for a long time.
 - Someone else did this but it was a closed source executable.